 The two types of rubber in common use today are natural and synthetic.
 Natural rubber comes from the rubber tree (Hevea brasiliensis).
 When a tree matures at the age of six or seven years, the latex is collected from a diagonal incision in the tree trunk.
 The tapping process does not affect the health of the tree and the tree wound later heals itself.
 Synthetic rubber is made by man from petrochemical feedstocks.
 Crude oil is the principal raw material.

 Today more than 90% of the natural rubber supply comes from Southeast Asia.
 As rubber trees require a hot, damp climate, they grow only in the “Rubber Belt,” an equatorial zone that stretches around the world.
 In 1876, the English, in recognition of the difficulties of securing quality rubber from the jungle, hit upon the idea of growing rubber on plantations.
 From their efforts, the cultivated rubber tree plantations of Southeast Asia and Africa have developed.

-What accelerated the development
+What accelerated the development of synthetic rubber?